Minding the Gap:

 At the other end, we have Burke.

-It really is easy to speculate that Tom had been in and out of Knockturn Alley all summer for the past three years.
+It really is easy to speculate that Tom had been in and out of Knockturn Alley during the summers for the past three years.

 Which would have given him ample reason to be well acquainted with Burke.

 And by 14 he’d learned how to charm people.
 If he had known just where to find Sluggy he might have had Sluggy pull a string for him here and there, and parlay that into summer housing, but I rather think he thought of Burke first.
 He may have decided to get taken on for the summer at B&B or one of the other shops in the district on his own account, before he started asking assistance from someone who had to be contacted by owl.
 Or to whom he would need to be “obliged” for the rest of his natural life, and who might be asking favors of him.

 His actual needs weren’t as great as all that.
 He wasn’t really accustomed to “living large”.
 If he was able to wrangle housing (and possibly board) at his employers’ expense, with the Governors’ fund to cover his school supplies, he was primarily just in need of the aforesaid pocket money.

 Of course he might well have started a growth spurt by then, which would have put him in need of clothing as well, but we know there are 2nd hand clothing shops in Diagon Alley.
 And by that age he might have been able to charm his employers into seeing to it that he was “presentable”.

 And Burke may have stepped in with a counter-proposal.